Manage Your Error Quota

 The Sentry SDKs have several configuration options that can be used to filter unwanted errors from leaving your application's runtime.
 A lot of these options are platform-specific, so make sure you look for yours in our docs under Platforms and Configuration.
 Following are some examples.

 The integration is enabled by default and adds the following configuration options to the SDK:

 allowUrls: Domains that might raise acceptable exceptions represented in a regex pattern format.

-denyUrls: A list of strings or regex patterns that match error URLs which should be blocked from sending events.
+denyUrls: A list of strings or regex patterns which match error URLs that should be blocked from sending events.
 Configuring both

 The integration attaches global handlers to capture uncaught exceptions (